-If enacted, this bill would amend current statutes regarding hunting regulations in Arizona, specifically section 17-301 of the Arizona Revised Statutes.
-The bill would allow individuals to take small game, predatory animals, and fur-bearing animals with the aid of dogs at all times when such activities are authorized by the Arizona Game and Fish Commission.
-Additionally, it would permit the taking of bear or mountain lion with the aid of dogs during their respective open seasons.
-The bill also makes various technical and conforming changes to the existing language.
+If enacted, this bill would amend section 17-301 of the Arizona Revised Statutes to allow the use of dogs for hunting small game, predatory animals, and fur-bearing animals at all times when such hunting is authorized by the Arizona Game and Fish Commission.
+Additionally, it would permit the use of dogs to hunt bear and mountain lions during their respective open seasons.
+The bill also includes technical and conforming changes to existing language.

 House Engrossed Version: 17-301